zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 # Final Thoughts

 While the initial investment is higher, designing my projects this way ensures that I can continue to adapt and improve it without pulling my hair out keeping all the steps straight.
-It really starts to pay off when you get into hyperparamer tuning, but I'll save that for another post.
+It really starts to pay off when you get into hyperparameter tuning, but I'll save that for another post.

 Pipelines unfortunately do not support the `fit_partial` API for out-of-core training.
 This makes them less useful for large scale or online learning models.
 I addressed some of this in [my talk on building a language identifier][langue], wherein I trained a model on entire Wikipedia dumps.
 Unfortunately, it's not as easy as it sounds to make Pipelines support it.
 The scikit-learn team will probably have to come up with a different pipelining scheme for incremental learning.